liyuanhe211/Energy_Diagram_Plotter_CDXML/README.md

 Lots of tools can generate energy diagrams, like DataGraph, [mechaSVG](https://github.com/ricalmang/mechaSVG) or [origin](http://sobereva.com/320).
 They are OK for basic graphs, but they usually generate an un-editable figure with very limited customization options.
 Also, one cannot drag the numbers and tags, which is troublesome for complex energy diagrams.

 ## This program
 Based on simple Excel input, the program here can automatically generate ChemDraw files with line charts.
-You can add chemical structure, adjust the tags, or whatever you like in ChemDraw:
+You can add chemical structure, adjust the tags, or whatever else that ChemDraw can do:

 <p align="center"><img src="https://user-images.githubusercontent.com/18537705/160620003-5657e605-e95c-495b-aeae-b43006e78b6b.png" width="70%" height="70%" align="center"></img></p>